-Over recent years, Reading has had considerable economic success, and this has resulted in considerable investment to the town.
+Over recent years, Reading has had great economic success, and this has resulted in considerable investment in the town.
 However, this success brings its own issues.
-In particular, Reading faces a housing crisis.
-There are not enough homes in general, and there is a particularly acute need for affordable housing, which represents more than half of our overall housing need.
-This document is a major part of our response to this issue, although we continue to work with neighbouring Councils to look at the needs of the Reading area as a whole.
+In particular, Reading faces an acute housing crisis.
+There are not enough homes in general, and there is a particular need for genuinely affordable housing which represents more than half of our overall assessed housing need.
+The Local Plan is a major part of our response to this issue, and we continue to work with neighbouring councils to look at the needs of the Reading area as a whole.

-Other critical issues to be considered include how to provide the employment space and supporting infrastructure to make sure that Reading's attractiveness as a place to work, to live and to study can continue.
-The benefits of Reading's economic success also need to be shared out more equally with those communities in Reading that suffer high levels of deprivation and exclusion.
-The plan also looks again at the message that Reading's environment sends to visitors and residents, both in terms of revitalising tired and run-down sites and areas, and in placing greater focus on our considerable, but often overlooked, historic legacy.
+Other critical issues to be considered include how to provide the employment space and supporting infrastructure to make sure that Reading continues to be an attractive place in which to work, to live and to study.
+The benefits of Reading's economic success also need to be shared out more equally with those communities in Reading that suffer high levels of deprivation and social exclusion.